BohTsR/BachThesis/SmartPlant/README.md

 Basically, these are all the necessary components for a successful implementation.

 ## Usage and MicroPython
-In this project, the most difficult part will be setting up the project itself, i.e. configuring the components so that they are fully autonomous
+In this project, the most difficult part will be setting up the project itself, i.e. configuring the components so that they are fully autonomous.
+In SmartPlant, you can see how the code works in general.
+At first, all the main components are initialized, such as relays, RGB LED Matrix, sensors for measuring soil moisture, and the current time.
+In the next part, you can see how 2 timers are used - one for sending data, and the other for the autonomous operation of the project.